electron/electron/docs/tutorial/quick-start.md

 [remote](../api/remote.md) module for RPC style communication.
 There is also an FAQ entry on [how to share data between web pages][share-data].

+### Electron RAM usage

+Since Electron uses Chromiuim, its RAM usage is dependent on it.
+The open-source nature of Chromium OS allows it to be ported to an expanding range of hardware; however, some base requirements are likely to remain fixed.
+Hardware-accelerated OpenGL or OpenGL ES support is mandatory, and the Chromium browser's memory footprint is an obvious lower bound for RAM.

 ## Write your First Electron App

 Generally, an Electron app is structured like this: